How to Become a Police Officer in Nebraska

 Nebraska Police Officer Requirements

-- Minimum age of 21 before completing training
+- Be a minimum age of 21 before completing training

-- Good moral character as determined by a background check
+- Have good moral character as determined by a background check

-New recruits must also pass a physical fitness test and meet certain entrance standards before being admitted to the training program.
-This includes a vertical jump, sit-ups, a 300-meter spring, push-ups, and a 1.5-mile run.
+In addition to taking an exam that measures applicants’ reading and writing levels, new recruits must also pass a physical fitness test and meet certain entrance standards before being admitted to a police training program.
+This includes a vertical jump, sit-ups, a 300-meter sprint, push-ups, and a 1.5-mile run.
+Recruits must pass a number of exams while in the police academy and will also need to pass comprehensive physical and academic exams in order to graduate and become sworn officers.

 Nebraska Trooper or Highway Patrol Requirements

-The Nebraska State Patrol (NSP) hires troopers to work in the field, patrol state highways, and join investigative teams for crimes and traffic accidents.
+The Nebraska State Patrol (NSP) hires troopers to work in the field, patrol state highways, and investigate crimes and traffic accidents.
 New recruits attend a specialized training academy, the Nebraska State Patrol Training Academy, which is located on the same campus as the NLETC.
-To be hired and to attend the academy, hopeful new troopers must:
+To be hired and to attend the academy, hopeful new troopers must meet all of the PSAC standards and:

 - Not have serious or frequent traffic convictions